bcnzer/liftcodeplay/content/2022/05/13/index.md

 I went from knowing NOTHING about this to being able to achieve this on behalf of my org.
 It's a relief, knowing this is 100% done.

-In hindsight, I'm surprised I Was able to do it pretty much by myself, with the help of the vendors I mentioned.
+In hindsight, I'm surprised I was able to do it pretty much by myself, with the help of the vendors I mentioned.
 Talking to others that have done ISO, they talk of having a team of people and working on it for over a year.
 I had less than 8 months.

 The process of getting ready for compliance was great for the organization.
 Overall, we were in pretty good shape but this was a forcing function to clean things up and ensure we had good policies and processes were in place.